intuition-io/intuition/README.md

         return allocations, expected_return, expected_risk
 ```

-Strategies triggering buy or sell signals are used within the great zipline backtester engine and therefore use quite the same scheme,
+Strategies triggering buy or sell signals are used within zipline backtester
-plus the manager, and some config parameters.
+engine and therefore use quite the same scheme, plus the manager, and some
+config parameters.
 Here is a classic momentum strategie:

 ```python
 class Momentum(TradingAlgorithm):